heinrichb/scrapey-cli/README.md

    cd scrapey-cli
    go mod tidy

 3. **Build the CLI**:
+   Use the provided Makefile to build the binary into the `build` folder: make build
+   Alternatively, you can run:
-   go build ./cmd/scrapeycli
+   go build -o build/scrapeycli ./cmd/scrapeycli

 4. **Run**:
-   ./scrapeycli --config configs/default.json
+   ./build/scrapeycli --config configs/default.json

 ---